 International Society for Krishna Consciousness (ISKCON)

-God is known across the world by many names including Allah, Jehovah, Yahweh, Rama, etc. ISKCON devotees chant God’s names in the form of the maha-mantra, or the great prayer for deliverance: Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare/Hare Rama Hare Rama, Rama Rama, Hare Hare.
+In every civilization all over the world people acknowledge the presence of a supreme power addressed by various names like Allah, Jehovah, Yahweh, Rama, etc. ISKCON devotees chant God’s names in the form of the maha-mantra, which is nothing but prayer to Lord Krishna and His energy to always keep them engage in the service of Their Lordships.
+Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare/Hare Rama Hare Rama, Rama Rama, Hare Hare.

-Many leading academics have highlighted ISKCON’s authenticity.
-Diana Eck, Professor of Comparative Religion and Indian Studies at Harvard University, describes the movement as “a tradition that commands a respected place in the religious life of humankind.”
-In the 1980s Dr. A. L. Basham, one of the world’s authorities on Indian history and culture, wrote of ISKCON that, “It arose out of next to nothing in less than twenty years and has become known all over the West.
+ISKCON’s authenticity have been approved by many leading academics.
+A noted historian and author Dr. A. L, Basham, wrote about ISKCON that, “It arose out of next to nothing in less than twenty years and has become known all over the West.
 This, I feel, is a sign of the times and an important fact in the history of the Western world.”
+Diana Eck, Professor of Comparative Religion and Indian Studies at Harvard University, also describes this movement as “a tradition that commands a respected place in the religious life of humankind.”

-Members of ISKCON practice bhakti-yoga in their homes and also worship in temples.
-They also promote bhakti-yoga, or Krishna Consciousness, through festivals, the performing arts, yoga seminars, public chanting, and the distribution of the society’s literatures.
-ISKCON members have also opened hospitals, schools, colleges, eco-villages, free food distribution projects, and other institutions as a practical application of the path of devotional yoga.
+The followers of ISKCON practice bhakti-yoga in their homes and also worship in temples.
+They not only practice themselves but also preach Krishna Consciousness among masses, through festivals, the performing arts, yoga seminars, public chanting, and the distribution of its books and magazines.
+They also help the poor and needy by providing them basic necessities of life through their various welfare activities like opening hospitals, schools, colleges, eco-villages, free food distribution projects, and similar institutions to facilitate easy journey in devotional life.